Merzasphor/MWSE/docs/source/references/other/patches.md

 ## Features

 - Allows Morrowind to run when not in focus.
+- Allows movies to be played with letterboxing.
 - Allows NiFlipController to specify its affected map correctly.
 - Allows NiLinesData to be loaded from meshes.
 - Allows NiUVController to specify its texture correctly.
 - Creates crash dump files and logging information to help diagnose mod issues.
 - `Disable` mwscript function updates collision information so the player won't collide with invisible references.
 - Improves load times when using Mod Organizer 2.
+- Optimizes access to global variables.
+- Optimizes access to player kill count, via `GetDeadCount` or dialogue filtering.
+- Optimizes disposition calculation when dialogue filtering.
 - Optimizes `DontThreadLoad` ini file access to not always fetch from the file system.
+- Optimizes journal updating.
 - Optimizes `ShowMap` and `FillMap` to not be absurdly slow.
-- Optimizes access to global variables.
-- Optimizes access to player kill count, via `GetDeadCount` or dialogue filtering.
 - Raises mod limit from 256 to 1024.

 ## Bug Fixes